 *Students may have additional eligibility when the academic year is greater than 9 months:

 $47,167 – 12 months

-Students must have applied for the annual maximum eligibility under the Federal Subsidized and Unsubsidized Stafford Loan Program before applying for a GradPLUS loan.
-Students will be asked to confirm the amount of GradPLUS they wish to borrow each year via email.
+Students must have applied for the annual maximum eligibility under the Federal Stafford Loan Program before applying for a GradPLUS loan.
+Students will be asked to confirm the amount of GradPLUS they wish to borrow each year.
 Any requested adjustments made to the loan amount must also be provided in writing.
 The U.S. Department of Education will conduct a credit check that is valid for 90 days.
 The requested annual amount is divided into two equal payments, made in August and January.
-The origination fee of 2.5% is deducted from the loan before the funds are disbursed.
+The origination fee is deducted from the loan before the funds are disbursed.